TECHNICAL INFORMATION

 The replica’s propeller is bespoke, created by computer-controlled machinery.
 Engine to propeller speed is reduced by a ratio of 3:2.

-On the original, the outer ailerons rose with airflow and were pulled downwards by wires from the control stick, thereby creating lift but drag the wrong way: on the replica, for safety reasons there is a closed circuit – each moves in the opposite direction to the other – which improves controllability.
+On the original, the outer ailerons rose with airflow and were pulled downwards by wires from the control stick, but a downgoing aileron would have produced significant drag on that side: on the replica, for safety reasons there is a closed circuit – each moves by a balance cable in the opposite direction to the other – which improves controllability.
 (The stick also controls the canard; the inner ailerons are not controlled.)

 The original’s wing spars were made of spruce: on the replica, they are made of Douglas fir, which has higher strength properties, as are struts between the wings.